JxTang-bioinformatics/PretiMeth/README.md

 **_Step 1: Before starting_**

-The code of PretiMeth has been tested in Windows with Visual studio 2017 and Python 2.7 (and 3.6) and R 3.5.1.
+The code of PretiMeth has been tested in Windows with Visual studio 2017, Python 2.7 (and 3.6) and R 3.5.1.

 (Finding methylation-similar loci on Visual studio 2017; Prediction on Python 2.7; Normalization for DML analysis on R 3.5.1)